 BLUR Workshop is a design firm comprised of a team of energetic and capable professionals that have worked together continuously for the last 22 years.
 Our team offers full professional design services for both Hospitality Interior Design and Hospitality Architecture.
 These services are led by industry veterans Liz Neiswander, Foreman Rogers, Scott Sickeler, Peter Green and Scott Morris.
 BLUR Workshop emerged from the well-respected firm, tvsdesign, where Liz Neiswander and Scott Sickeler were both Principals and led the firm’s Hospitality Interior Design and Hospitality Architecture practices.

-Currently on the books is the ground-up Virgin Hotel in Nashville, TN consisting of 260 keys, Signature Virgin Commons Club, 8,000 square feet of meeting space, and a roof top pool & bar.
-We are also the designers of three confidential Caribbean resorts, a large scale resort court environment in Tennessee.
+Currently on the books is the ground-up Virgin Hotel in Nashville, TN consisting of 260 keys, Signature Virgin Commons Club, meeting & event space, live music venue, and a roof top pool & bar.
+We are also the designers of three confidential Caribbean resorts and a large scale resort court environment in Tennessee.
 Under construction are a glass ballroom on the Potomac River at the Gaylord National Hotel and an expansion of the Gaylord Texan Hotel.
 Recent important architectural projects include the brand new 1173 Key Washington Marriott Marquis.
 This project was done in a 50/50 collaboration with Cooper Carry while at tvsdesign.

 Liz Neiswander, AIA, ASID, IIDA, leads BLUR Workshop’s Hospitality Interior Design practice.
 With 30 years of experience, Liz has been the design lead on millions of square feet of hospitality and convention center interior designs.
 Foreman Rogers is one of the key leaders working with Liz in hospitality interiors practice.
 Although his focus is interior design, his architectural education gives him the background to be a strong influence on the total guest experience, from architecture, to interior design to landscape design.
 Also a key leader in the practice is Lucinda Aron.
 She brings innovative and insightful approach to design that makes all of her work truly unique.
 Together Liz, Foreman, and Lucinda have won design awards for virtually every design they have done, and been published in Hospitality Design magazine for three of their recent projects.
 These design accomplishments have been done with a focus on value to the client and satisfaction for the guest.
 Liz and her team enjoy long term relationships with clients that are a result of both her team’s compelling design and the thoughtfulness of the solutions.